Clean Your blinds quickly with these simple tips.

 Wiping supplies

 Whether you’re going the DIY or store-bought route for the cleaning solution, the best way to wipe down your windows is with a clean microfiber cloth or wipe.
 This is key for streak-free windows.
 Squeegees can also work well if you’re putting lots of water on the windows—just avoid paper towels as they can leave lint films all over your glass windows.
-For outside windows, grab a broom just in case there are any cobwebs or sticks on the window frame that may need to be knocked down.

 For the inside of windows